-The Junior Primary phase of Cordwalles is a happy, vibrant place with lots of activity, fun and interactive learning happening.
-There is always a busy hum as boys are guided to new knowledge in a structured, organised environment.
-The development of a positive self-esteem is of paramount importance.
-The exploration of creative ideas is a focus and the development of problem solving and critical thinking skills through activities makes this school an ideal learning environment for young boys.
+The Junior Primary is a happy, vibrant place, filled with activity, fun and interactive learning.
+There is a busy hum as boys are guided to new knowledge, in a spacious environment conducive to learning and exploring.
+The development of a positive self-esteem in each pupil is of paramount importance, the exploration of creative ideas is a focus and the development of problem solving and critical thinking skills, through relevant activities, makes this school an ideal learning environment for young boys.
 They begin to work co-operatively with their peers and develop their language skills as they communicate their ideas and learn tolerance and acceptance of others in group situations.
-Additional languages – Zulu and Afrikaans are introduced from Grade 1.
+Additional languages, isiZulu and Afrikaans, are introduced from Grade 1.

-Once a year, the boys in every Junior Primary class share a very special time with their Mums and Dads during either a, “Mums and Sons” or a “Dads and Lads” activity.
-These consist of a variety of different activities during which some vital one-on-one bonding time takes place between parent and son.
-Grandparents’ Day is one of the happiest days on the calendar, when we are reminded how much it means to the boys to host their grandparents to a fun-filled morning of entertainment.
-Every class also participates in an Outreach project of their choice as well as numerous ongoing Outreach activities which the whole school is involved in.
+Once a year, the boys in every Junior Primary class share a very special time with their Mums and Dads during either a “Mums and Sons” or a “Dads and Lads” event.
+These consist of a variety of activities, during which some vital one-on-one bonding takes place between parent and son, within the school environs.
+Grandparents’ Day is one of the happiest days on the calendar, when we are reminded how much it means to the boys to host their grandparents to a fun-filled morning of entertainment and to show off their school and their world!
+Every class also participates in a specific Outreach project of their choice, as well as numerous ongoing Outreach activities in which the whole school is involved.

 Recommended Educational Links